RPbaldev/Sales-Analysis-Project/README.md

 Developed an interactive Power BI dashboard for business performance reporting.

 ## Files
-Sales Analytics Documentation.pdf — Project documentation
+Documentation.pdf — Project documentation
 Dataset_Modified.csv — Prepared dataset
-Database_Creation.sql — PostgreSQL database implementation
-Analysis_Queries.sql — SQL analysis queries
-Executive Dashboard.pdf — Dashboard output

 **Note**: The project is intended as a portfolio demonstration of an end-to-end business analytics workflow.